salixlabs/orca-construction-3/READMe.md

-## Orca Roofing & Exteriors Decks Calculator
+## Orca Roofing & Exteriors Construction Calculators

-This is a simple calculator for estimating the cost of building a deck.
-It allows you to input the dimensions of the deck and the materials you want to use, and it will calculate the total cost.
+This is a website that will contain a collection of calculators and other web apps for our construction company.

 ### Features

+- [ ] Deck Calculator
+- [ ] Ventilation Calculator
+- [ ] Financing Calculator

+### To Do

+- [ ] restart this project by pulling in the old calculator
+- [ ] delete all the newf